fricke/vue-composables-2.7/composables.md

 ### Introduction

-Vue Composables are a valuable extension within the Vue framework, offering an elevated approach to managing concerns within Vue components.
-At their essence, Vue Composables encapsulate functions integrated with Vue Reactive fields, Vue lifecycle methods, and assorted Vue component functionalities that are conventionally employed within components.
+Vue Composables are a valuable extension within the Vue framework, offering a better approach to managing concerns within Vue components.
+At their core, Vue Composables encapsulate functions integrated with Vue Reactive fields, Vue lifecycle methods, and assorted Vue component functionalities that are conventionally employed within components.

-In contrast to the previous usage of mixins in Vue versions prior to `2.7`, Vue Composables provide a more refined solution without the associated pitfalls that mixins introduced, such as naming conflicts, intricate debugging, and overly tight coupling.
+In contrast to the usage of mixins in Vue versions prior to `2.7`, Vue Composables provide a more refined solution without the pitfalls that mixins introduced, such as naming conflicts, intricate debugging, and overly tight coupling.

 ### Example of Asynchronous Composables